 Introduction to Alter Table Mysql

-In MySQL, ALTER TABLE command is used to change the name of the table or rename one or more columns of the table, add new columns, remove existing ones, modify the datatype, length, index of one or more columns and we can also rename the name of the table.
-This command is most often used with ADD, DROP and MODIFY statements depending on the operation that you wish to perform for the table, its columns, or indexes.
+In MySQL, ALTER TABLE command is used to change the name of the table or rename one or more columns of the table, add new columns, remove existing ones, modify the datatype and length, and we can change the index of one or more columns, as well as the table’s name.
+This command is often used with ADD, DROP, and MODIFY statements depending on the operation you wish to perform for the table, columns, or indexes.
 We can even change the sequence of the columns in the table using the ALTER TABLE command.
-In this article, we will learn the syntax and the usage of the ALTER TABLE command accompanied by ADD, DROP, or MODIFY statement with the help of examples.
+In this article, we will learn the syntax and the usage of the ALTER TABLE command accompanied by ADD, DROP, or MODIFY statements with the help of examples.

 Examples to Implement ALTER TABLE MySQL